wwojciech/stratallo/cran-comments.md

 ## Resubmission

-This is a quick re-submission of the previous major release.
-Please accept it even though it is the next submission after yesterday's version, but it contains some major typo corrections which I would like to get corrected.
-This is particularly important as I will present this package on international statistical conference very soon.
+This is a regular submission of the minor version of the package, where few minor issues were corrected.

 ## Test environments